 Once your album is created, adding photos or videos is incredibly easy.
 If you didn’t add material right when you started the album, don’t worry.
 Go back into the album and hit “Edit” at the top right.
 You’ll now see an option for “Add” near the bottom, click that.
 You can now select any image or video from the entirety of your photo collection on your iOS device and add it to the album.

-Add as few or as many photos as you’d like, there’s no limit.
+Add as few or as many photos as you’d like – there’s no limit.
 Albums can be created for just about anything, whether it’s a trip, place, people or your pets.
 It’s even easy to add photos to an album later on.
-Select the photos you’d like to add to an existing album, and in iOS 12 and 13, hit the “upward arrow in the box” icon and select “add to album.”
+Select the photos you’d like to add to an existing album, and in iOS 12 and up, hit the “upward arrow in the box” icon and select “add to album.”
 You can do this as often as you’d like.

 3. Album Ideas

 By now there should be total clarity on how to create an album and add photos to it.
 Learning those steps is just the beginning, as there are even more ways to utilize albums to stay organized!

 - Create a weekly album so they are easy to refer back to.
 This way you’ll never forget where a photo is, and you don’t have to scroll back through hundreds of photos just to find a certain one.

 - If creating a weekly album seems like too much, go with the monthly option.
 It’s just as simple, yet still fairly basic.
 It will help you stay organized without the worry that you’re being too organized.

 - Yearly albums may seem like a stretch, but for many, it’s a perfect solution.
 Maybe you want to remember the first year of your baby’s life or their first year in school.
 Creating an album for this purpose will help you quickly locate these memories any time you feel nostalgic.

 There is no question that when it comes to photo organization on the iPhone, albums get all the attention.
 Don’t forget about the favorites option so you can quickly identify the photos that mean the most to you.